KiwiStudios/EventBusForUnity-docs/docs/getting-started/configure-registration-and-deregistration.md

 # Customizing registration in MonoBehaviours

 This feature is specific for MonoBehaviours.
+For an example in pure `C#` see [using eventbus outside of monobehaviours](./using-eventbus-outside-of-monobehaviours.md)

 See the below snippet for more info, pay attention in specific to the usage of `IEventReceiver<T1, T2>`.

 ```csharp
 public class OnHelloWorldEvent